odbol/OSC-Test-Suite-for-Android/README.txt

 Please download the library, import the "android/AndrOscDemo/" project into your workspace, and add it to this project's build path.
 Make sure to Export it in your build path.

+If you are not using Eclipse, you may also need to add the two jar files in the lib/OSCLib directory to your project, and Export them.

 KNOWN BUGS:
 ===============